craigcbrunner/covid_capitalist/readme.md

 This was just an experiment for me to learn more about game development in PhaserJS, and also test out Parcel.

 This game is fully client side and doesn't have any serverside portion at the moment.
+All art was used from the internet, I claim no rights to them and were only used for sample purposes for this non profit project.
+I tried to use OpenGameArt for the majority of art.

 ### Usage
 Check out the repository and run: